-The cold hard ugly truth about spirituality – 8 truths
+cold hard ugly truth

 The cold hard ugly truth about spirituality

-There is a lot written by myself and many others about our spiritual awakening here on the planet, how to grow spiritually and how to develop our self-awareness and mindfulness.
+There is a lot written by myself and many others about our spiritual awakening here on the planet, how to grow spiritually, and how to develop our self-awareness and mindfulness.

-These truths are not about the practice of spirituality itself.
-They are more about the results you may find yourself having as you progress on the spiritual journey.
+These 8 truths are more about the results you may find yourself having as you progress on the spiritual journey.

 As M. Scott Peck said in The Road Less Traveled